-- B. Emergency access to particular levels of “the stack”
+- B. Retain role based security – Emergency access to particular levels of “the stack”

-- C. Use cases: When may emergency access be required
+- C. Use cases: When emergency access is required

 - D. Emergency access suggestions